kshitizgupta/InterviewPreparation/articles/cassandra.md

 We should decide the order based on application requirements.

 ## Consistency Level

+Cassandra lets us specify how we want to handle consistency for read and write operations.
+For example, we could decide that consistency is not important and we'll just take the results of the first read from a replica that returns.
+In other cases we may want a majority of the replicas to report the same answer so we can be sure of the value.
+In some situations, which require high consistency, we may want all replicas to be in sync.
+Here are some of the consistency levels that we can choose from.
+Whenever the number of consistent reads or writes is reached, the IO operation succeeds.

 While writing, it represents the no of data to which data must be written atleast to and acknowledged to declare a write as successful.

 While reading, it represents the no of nodes which should respond to with data before I can mark a read as successful.

+ANY: - High availability low consistency

+TWO: two replicas return the same value

+Three: three replicas return the same value

+Quorum - a majority of replicas reutrn the same value

+All: high consistency and low availability

 PS: cassandra also looks at the timestamp of the data to decide the most recent data and returns that.